junxit/us-congress-bills-117/metadata.md

 - 2022-12-06 — Passed/agreed to in House: Pursuant to section 3 of H. Res.
 1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 8844; S. 198, as amended; and S. 1687, as amended.
 - 2022-12-06 — Pursuant to section 3 of H. Res.
 1508, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 8844; S. 198, as amended; and S. 1687, as amended. (consideration: CR H8773-8775; text: CR H8773-8774)
 - 2022-12-06 — Pursuant to the provisions of H. Res.
 1508, proceedings on H.R.
 8844 are considered vacated.
+- 2022-12-07 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.